longears/python-tent-client/README.md

 # get requests using pip
 pip install requests

+# you might already have an old version of requests that's missing the link headers feature.
+If so:
+pip install --update requests

 # get macauthlib from GitHub (not pip; that version is old)
 git clone git://github.com/mozilla-services/macauthlib.git
 cd macauthlib